Omar Atwa Illustrations by Nano Banana 2026

 An ideal site is balanced.
 The total volume of cut equals the total volume of fill.
 Every cubic metre dug out of one corner gets used to fill another corner.
 Nothing has to be hauled in.
 Nothing has to be hauled out.
 It's the cheapest possible job.

 Reality rarely cooperates.
 Most sites end up either short on fill (needing material brought in, called borrow) or long on cut (needing material hauled away, called waste).
 Both cost money.
 The further the haul, the worse it gets.
+The balance calculation also depends entirely on the geotechnical report: the engineer assumes the soil will swell and compact in certain ways, and if those assumptions are off, the balance will be off.

 At Birchwood, the design comes out almost balanced, with about 5,000 extra cubic metres of clay that will need to leave the site.
 The contractor will haul it to a nearby pit being filled in for an industrial development.
 One project's waste becomes another project's borrow.